 We face a range of risks which could affect both our financial performance and the achievement of our strategic objectives.
 One of our key risks is that our income is dependent on the health of the financial markets and in particular the economic conditions of the UK and how they impact equity fundraising.
-Our business model has been designed to minimise the impact of lower revenues by ensuring that performance-related pay also falls to help compensate for this.
+Our business model has been designed to cushion the impact of lower revenues by ensuring that performance-related pay also falls to help compensate for this.
 The primary economic environment in which we operate is the UK and the majority of our transactions are in UK-based equities.
-We therefore have limited direct exposure to the Eurozone and immaterial foreign exchange risk.

 Aside from the health of UK equity markets, the remaining risks outlined below are those that we believe have the potential to have a significant detrimental impact on our financial performance and future prospects.
-These risks should not be regarded as a comprehensive list of all the risks that the Company may potentially face which could adversely impact performance or future prospects.
-The key risk areas that could impact the Company's future performance - and how they are managed - are noted below, along with comments as to how our risk profile has changed in the year, where relevant.
+These risks should not be regarded as a comprehensive list of all the risks that the Group may potentially face which could adversely impact performance or future prospects.
+The key risk areas that could impact the Group's future performance - and how they are managed - are noted below, along with comments as to how our risk profile has changed in the year, where relevant.